brunocodutra/metal/doc/manual.md

 available on [Metal's repository][Metal.headers] on GitHub.

 \tip{
-    You may choose to `#include <metal.hpp>` to get access to all that Metal has to offer without concerning yourself with which specific headers to include.
+    You may simply include `metal.hpp` and get access to all that Metal has to offer without concerning yourself with which specific headers to include.
 }

 Concepts {#concepts}